webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 I need this whole subsystem when I could just use HTTP or WebSockets?

 The real power with data channels is that you can configure them to behave like UDP with unordered/lossy delivery.
 This is necessary for low latency and high performance situations.
-You can measure the back pressure and ensure you are only sending as much as your network supports.
+You can measure the backpressure and ensure you are only sending as much as your network supports.

 ## How does it work?